Logga in

 Patient/problem Intervention Control/comparison Outcome

 Which main intervention am I considering?
-Test, drug, treatment…
+Tests, drug, or treatment.

-• Initiate the search by looking for a systematic review that has collected and analyzed the existing research on the topic:
+• Start the search by looking for a systematic review that has collected and analyzed the existing research on the topic:

 Cochrane Systematic Reviews is a good place to start.

-Search DynaMed to get evidence-based recommendations about treatment, diagnosis and prevention.
+Search DynaMed to get evidence-based recommendations for treatment, diagnosis and prevention.

-Nationellt kliniskt kunskapsstöd is the regions’ joint knowledge support for everyone who works in health care in Sweden.
+1177 för vårdpersonal (previously Nationellt kliniskt kunskapsstöd) is the regions’ joint knowledge support for everyone who works in health care in Sweden.
 The content is written and quality assured by experienced healthcare personnel around the country and includes care programs and guidelines.

-• VISS contains processing programs and care programs for caregivers in the Stockholm Region.
+• VISS contains national clinical guidelines for caregivers in the Stockholm Region.

-• Vårdhandboken offers clinical guidelines, methods and tools for how care can best be carried out, based on science and proven experience.
+• Vårdhandboken offers clinical guidelines, methods and tools for treatment and care based on science and proven experience.

 It is important to assess the quality of the studies you have found.
-Use CASP critical appraisal tools when you assess Randomied Controlled Trials, Systematic Reviews, Qualitative Research, Economic Evaluations etc.
+Use CASP critical appraisal tools when you assess Randomised Controlled Trials, Systematic Reviews, Qualitative Research and Economic Evaluations.

-• Are the evidence generalisable to my patient / my question?
+• Is the evidence generalisable?
+Is it applicable to my patient / my question?

 • Are the benefits of this intervention larger than the possible side effects?